 - First, we apply

-operator to join theexpenses-category
+$lookupoperator to join theexpenses-category - Since,

-and compare them later on - In order to use the custom variable we have declared earlier, we need to use the operator called $expr
+expenses-categorymodel actually storinguser_ref_id.
+We can then declare the variable calleduserRefIdwhich is referring to the Userref_idand compare them later on - In order to use the custom variable we have declared earlier, we need to use the operator called $expr

 - use

-operation - specific the query array output field name called
+$matchoperator to compare and filter out the result based onuserRefIdvariable with theuser_ref_idfromexpenses-categorycollection underpipelineoperation - specific the query array output field name called

-in Line 40
+expenses-categoriesin Line 40

 - First, we apply